 Pushing prices down

 Any manager who has been in the automotive industry for a while knows that times are changing.
-Customer reviews and pricing information are so easily accessible today, that many customers are willing to travel to find the best deal, rather than visit their closest wholesaler.
+Customer reviews and pricing information is so easily accessible today, that many customers are willing to travel to find the best deal, rather than visit their closest wholesaler.
 Matching the lowest prices on the market at any time can, however, be challenging as it seems automotive businesses are already cutting costs wherever they can.
 A manager’s gut feel may tell them they have already pushed prices as low as they could go while still remaining profitable.

 Detailed sales reports

 The reason many managers are using gut feel to make decisions is that detailed reports are needed in order to determine where costs can be cut.
 IT is often hard pressed for time as it is, and getting reports this way can take time, as well as lead to miscommunications and the creation of even more reports.
-Not to mention that traditional reporting from ERP systems often takes time in itself, producing reports that are no longer relevant by the time they reach your desk.
+Not to mention that traditional reporting from ERP systems can take time, producing reports that are no longer relevant by the time they reach your desk.

 Businesses dealing with automotive parts have many levels of data that needs to be included (or excluded) in order to produce relevant sales reports.
 Different customer types, product types or ranges, suppliers, and geographical areas the business trades in all add to the complexity.
 Creating the right reports the traditional way can be near impossible for non-technical users but with the help of business intelligence, everyday users can easily build their own reports and dashboards.

 The business intelligence advantage

 With business intelligence, the power of decision-making is given back to the relevant managers.
 A good business intelligence tool is available on any device, can build detailed reports with a few simple clicks, and integrates with different data sources.
 By selecting and analyzing relevant data, managers can easily see both what is selling, but also what is not selling, and this can further be segregated by region, sales rep or customer type.